Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Kurusu, Lainey (A friendly airhead).md

 Author: Hatsune

-Compatable game version: V0.69

 First appearance: 7/14/2018

 Created in version: V0.26

+### Additional information

+Lainey is a girl who loves anime and videogames, but she is also super dumb and a masochist.

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Kurusu%2C%20Lainey%20(A%20friendly%20airhead)%20-%20Hatsune%2C%20V0.69.student">Kurusu, Lainey (A friendly airhead) - Hatsune, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Kurusu%2C%20Lainey%20(A%20friendly%20airhead)%20-%20Hatsune.student">Kurusu, Lainey (A friendly airhead) - Hatsune.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---